PolaricServer/webapp2/README.md

 Re-write of client webapp for Polaric Server.
 It is my hope that this will be more modular and more user- and developer friendly.
 It is mainly dsesigned as a library/application framework that can be instantiated as specific applications, not necessarily only with a "Polaric" backend server.
 It comes with an example setup as a tracking-application using a Polaric Server backend.
 Currently, the following modules are being implemented.

 * Core (mapbrowser).
 A basic map-browser that can be set up with map layers and with a framework for popup widgets.
 * Layer Editor.
-Widgets for letting the user edit his/her own map-layers (currently supporting WFS and WMS).
+Widgets for letting the user edit his/her own map-layers (currently supporting WFS, WMS and GPX file upload).
+* Feature Editor (work in progress).
+Drawing polygons, lines and circles.
+Icon markings.
+This uses code from https://github.com/Menthelice/SnowMarkerModule.
 * Tracking.
 Display trackers/objects as features in a map-layer.
 It uses the Polaric Server backend to get updates wia websocket and JSON.

 This software is currently running on http://aprs.no.
+New features may be tested on http://test.aprs.no.

 ## Example applications/setups